rubenayla/LEXOR/README.md

 # Lexor
-**Lexor** is a constructed language aiming to maximize precision and efficiency in communication, from phonetics to grammar.
+**Lexor** is a constructed language aiming to objectively maximize precision and efficiency in communication, from phonetics to grammar.
 Built from first principles, it emphasizes clarity, compactness, and logical structure. **Currently under development** and open for contributions.

 Whenever possible, it will be based on English and Latin roots.